Bhagavad Gita Chapter 5 Verse 16 Meaning

 What is the main idea of Bhagavad Gita 5.16?

+At this point in Karma Sanyasa Yoga, Krishna deepens His teaching on liberation.
 But to those whose ignorance is destroyed by knowledge of the Self, like the sun, knowledge reveals the Supreme Brahman.
-This verse emphasizes renunciation with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna...

 How can I apply Bhagavad Gita 5.16 in daily life?